 Spray foam R-Value is affected by many factors, including its type, age, and resistance to moisture.

-Spray foam insulation cost will vary depending on the area being insulated, how difficult the job is, the thickness and type of foam used.
+Spray foam insulation cost will vary depending on the area being insulated, job difficulty, thickness, and type of foam.

 Neither open-cell or closed-cell spray foam insulation is superior to the other, overall.
 The decision of which to choose depends upon the intended use.
 Here is a summary of features for comparison:

 Closed-cell spray foam insulation